 The Network Status LED is a bi-color red/green LED.
-The state of the LED depends on the protocol the SMD34E2 is configured to for.
+The state of the LED depends on the protocol the SMD34E2 is configured to.

-LED State EtherNet/IP Definition Modbus TCP Definition Off No Power No power or no TCP connections Alternating Red/Green Power up Self-Test Power up Self-Test Flashing Green Ethernet connection, but no CIP connections Indicates number of concurrent connec- tions with 2 second delay between group.
-The SMD34E supports up to 3 concurrent connections.
-Steady Green Valid Ethernet network and CIP connections Should not occur.
+LED State EtherNet/IP Definition Modbus TCP Definition PROFINET Definition Off No Power No power or no TCP connections No power, duplicate IP address on the network, mismatch in Device Name, or no connection to IO Controller.
+Alternating Red/Green Power up Self-Test Power up Self-Test Power up Self-Test Flashing Green Ethernet connection, but no CIP connections Indicates number of connections with 2 second delay between group.
+The SMD17E2 supports up to 5 concurrent connections.
+On-line, Stop state.
+A connection with the IO Controller is established and it is in its STOP state.
+Steady Green Valid Ethernet net- work and CIP connec- tions Should not occur.
 LED should always flash when network is connected.
-Flashing Red Network Connection Timeout Not implemented in Modbus TCP.
-Steady Red Duplicate IP address on ne etwork.
+On-line, Run state.
+A connection with the IO Controller is established and it is in its RUN state.
+Flashing Red If the MS LED is steady green: Network Connection Timeout Not Implimented Not Implimented If the MS LED is blinking green: IP Address or Network Protocol changed: Cycle power Steady Red Duplicate IP address on Not Implimented.

-Table R1.3 Network Status LED States
+Table R1.4 Network Status LED States